This article was updated on Sept. 5, 2018.

 Any time you fire or lay a worker off, you also run the risk of being sued if the employee believes that their termination was not justified.
 Defending a lawsuit can be expensive, so you may want to check with an employment lawyer to make sure you're complying with the law prior to having the termination discussion.

-Regardless of whether you are firing someone or laying him or her off, you need to do so with sensitivity and awareness that your decision will likely have a huge impact on that person's life.
+Regardless of whether you are firing someone or laying them off, you need to do so with sensitivity and awareness that your decision will likely have a huge impact on that person's life.
 Always conduct the process with consideration and provide severance whenever practical.